Klakii/InitialDataAnalysis/README.md

 #
 In the following project I have decided to create the tool for initial data analysis.
 The most popular tool like that widely available is the DataExplorer library, which, in my humble opinion, was not a very convenient tool to use nor did it suit my needs.
+Example output is available here: https://rpubs.com/Zdanowiczz/1245043

 My project consists of three main parts:
 * folder called functions contains 6 functions used in our project; functions used for